Animals on Campus Policy

 Student Accessibility Services reviews each request on a case-by-case basis.
-If the request is approved, the student requesting that a service animal or emotional support animal be housed in campus housing will meet with both Student Accessibility Services and Residence Life to carefully review this policy and to sign a release form giving permission for Campus Safety and Physical Plant to be informed of the animal's location.
+If the request is approved, the student requesting that a service animal or emotional support animal be housed in campus housing will carefully review and complete the Service and Emotional Support Animals in Student Campus Housing.
 If the student is dissatisfied with the determination of their accommodation request and/or has new information or concerns, the student will have the opportunity to request reconsideration.

 The owner must notify Student Accessibility Services and Residence Life in writing if his, her or their service animal or emotional support animal is no longer needed or is no longer in residence.
 The owner must file a new request in order to replace a service animal or emotional support animal.
 Residence Life reserves the right to relocate the owner and approved animal as necessary according to the housing contract.
 The owner agrees to continue to abide by all other residential policies.

 Emotional support animals must be contained within the privately assigned residential area (room, suite, or apartment) at all times, except when transported outside the private residential area in an animal carrier or controlled by leash or harness.
 When outside the residence, the owner of an emotional support animal shall carry proof that the animal has been approved by Rhodes as a reasonable accommodation.